-The Nominating Committee has adopted, and the S&T Board has ratified, a corporate policy for identifying and evaluating candidates for membership on the S&T Board.
-The Nominating Committee identifies potential candidates based on suggestions from directors, officers of S&T and S&T shareholders.
+The Nominating Committee has adopted, and the S&T Board has ratified, a corporate policy for identifying and evaluating candidates for membership on the S&T, Board.
+The Nominating Committee identifies potential candidates based on suggestions from directors, officers of S&T, and S&T shareholders.
 An S&T shareholder may make a director nomination in accordance with Section 202 of S&T's By-laws and applicable law.
 The procedure under Section 105 of the By-laws provides that a notice relating to the nomination must be timely given in writing to the Secretary of S&T, at 800 Philadelphia Street, Indiana, Pennsylvania 15701, prior to the annual meeting.
-To be timely, the notice must be delivered not earlier than the close of business on the 120th day (January 16, 2023), nor later than the close of business on the 90th day (February 15, 2023), prior to the first anniversary of the preceding year's annual meeting (May 16, 2023), unless the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, in which case we will notify you of the new deadlines.
+To be timely, the notice must be delivered not earlier than the close of business on the 120th day (January 17, 2024), nor later than the close of business on the 90th day (February 16, 2024), prior to the first anniversary of the preceding year's annual meeting (May 16, 2024), unless the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, in which case we will notify you of the new deadlines.
 Among other requirements, such notice must be accompanied by the nominee's written consent to be named in the applicable proxy statement and contain information relating to the business experience and background of the nominee and the nominee's holdings of S&T Common Stock and information with respect to the nominating shareholder.
 There are no differences in the manner in which the Nominating Committee considers and evaluates candidates for membership on the S&T Board based on whether such candidate is recommended by a shareholder, the Nominating Committee, or by any other source.

-In evaluating and selecting nominees to the S&T Board, the Nominating Committee takes into account all factors and criteria it considers appropriate, which includes but is not limited to the following: high personal and professional integrity; sound independent judgment and exceptional ability; business experience; area of residence in relationship to S&T's geographic market; other directorship experience that would be beneficial to the S&T Board and management of S&T; diversity of experience relative to that of other S&T directors; diversity of age, gender, minority status and level and type of education; whether the candidate will be effective in serving the long-term interests of S&T's shareholders; whether the candidate has sufficient time and energy to devote to the affairs of S&T; whether the candidate possesses a willingness to challenge and stimulate management and the ability to work as part of a team; whether the candidate meets the independence requirements of the NASDAQ listing standards; whether the candidate is free from conflicts of interest with S&T; and any other factors related to the ability and willingness of a new director to serve or an existing director to continue his or her service.
+In evaluating and selecting nominees to the S&T Board, the Nominating Committee takes into account all factors and criteria it considers appropriate, which includes but is not limited to the following: high personal and professional integrity; sound independent judgment and exceptional ability; business experience; collaborative approach to engagement and oversight; inquisitive and objective perspective; area of residence in relationship to S&T's geographic market; other directorship experience that would be beneficial to the S&T Board and management of S&T; diversity of experience relative to that of other S&T directors; diversity of age, gender, minority status, and level and type of education; whether the candidate will be effective in serving the long-term interests of S&T's shareholders; whether the candidate has sufficient time and energy to devote to the affairs of S&T; whether the candidate possesses a willingness to challenge and stimulate management and the ability to work as part of a team; whether the candidate meets the independence requirements of the NASDAQ listing standards; whether the candidate is free from conflicts of interest with S&T; whether the candidate has any other skills and qualifications identified from time by the Board; and any other factors related to the ability and willingness of a new director to serve or an existing director to continue his or her service.

-The matrix below summarizes the self-identified gender and demographic background statistics for the Board as required by NASDAQ.
+The matrix below summarizes the self-identified gender and demographic background statistics for the Board as required by NASDAQ, specified by individual director.